Largest Brokerage Firms Overview

 mutual funds, many of which have no loads and no transaction fees.

 Cash Management Features

-Let's take a look at five large firms in particular and see how well they meet the above standards.
+Let's take a look at five largest brokers in United States in particular and see how well they meet the above standards.

 Fidelity has more than $4 trillion in customer assets, which is large even in a large category.
 The firm has an advanced trading platform, which is available to active traders.
 The broker also has a sophisticated mobile app free for all clients.
 Fidelity has a Cash Management Account that comes with checks and a Visa debit card, both free of charge.
 The account can be linked to a brokerage account.
 Fidelity also has 24/7 customer service, 180 branch locations across the U.S., and a long list of international phone numbers for clients who travel around the world.
 Customers also receive in-depth stock reports from independent analysts such as Thomson Reuters free of charge.
 As predicted, this large broker delivers.